kavyatrivedi10/aiml-sem5/README.md

 - ### Step 7

   - Incorporating the user requested outfit changes
-    - **Problem**: Making changes to the outfit according to the user’s changing prompt.
+    - **Problem**: Making changes to the outfit according to the user's changing prompt.
-    - **Solution**: GPT API identifies what needs to be changed and based on that VectorDB is searched again.
+    - **Solution**: GPT API identifies what needs to be changed and based on that PostgreSQL database is searched again.

 ## **Limitations**